arnavaidya/OverTheWire-Wargames-Walkthrough/Bandit/readme.md

 *! -executable* – filters out executable files, meaning it will only return files that are not executable.
 This helps ensure you're dealing with plain text or human-readable files.

 **File**: maybehere07/.file2

+### Bandit Level 6 → Level 7
+**Key Takeaways**: Learn how to find a targeted file given ownership, group, and size criteria by using the find command, and how to suppress permission errors during search.
+The password for the next level is stored in a file somewhere on the system with the following properties: owned by user bandit7, owned by group bandit6, and exactly 33 bytes in size.

+**Command**:

+        find / -type f -user bandit7 -group bandit6 -size 33c 2>/dev/null

+**Explanation**:

+*-type f* – restricts the search to regular files (not directories, symlinks, etc.).

+*-user bandit7* – files owned by the user bandit7.

+*-group bandit6* – files owned by the group bandit6.

+*-size 33c* – files exactly 33 bytes in size.

+*2>/dev/null* – suppresses permission denied errors.

+**File**: /var/lib/dpkg/info/bandit7.password